LapsTimeOFF/DigiFlag_F1MV/CONTRIBUTING.md

   you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
-- **Explain why this enhancement would be useful** to most DigiFlag F1MV users.
+- **Explain why this enhancement would be useful** to most DigiFlag For MultiViewer users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->